 We use GAAP net income as our primary financial measure.
 We use Adjusted EBITDAS, which is a non-GAAP financial metric, as a supplemental measure of our performance in order to provide investors with an improved understanding of underlying performance trends, and it should be considered in addition to, but not instead of, the financial statements prepared in accordance with GAAP.
 Adjusted EBITDAS is defined as GAAP net income/(loss) before interest, taxes, depreciation, amortization, and stock compensation expense.
 Our Adjusted EBITDAS calculation also excludes certain items we consider non-routine.
 We believe that Adjusted EBITDAS is useful to understanding our operating results and the ongoing performance of our underlying business, as Adjusted EBITDAS provides information on our ability to meet our capital expenditure and working capital requirements, and is also an indicator of profitability.
 We believe this reporting provides additional transparency and comparability to our operating results.
 We believe that the presentation of Adjusted EBITDAS is useful to investors because it is frequently used by analysts, investors, and other interested parties to evaluate companies in our industry.
-We use Adjusted EBITDAS to supplement GAAP measures of performance to evaluate the effectiveness of our business strategies, to make budgeting decisions, and to neutralize our capitalization structure to compare our performance against that of other peer companies using similar measures, especially companies that are private.
-We also use Adjusted EBITDAS to supplement GAAP measures of performance of evaluate this non-GAAP measure or evaluate our performance in connection with compensation decisions.
-We believe it is useful to investors and analysts to evaluate this non-GAAP measure on the same basis as we use to evaluate our operating results.
+We use Adjusted EBITDAS to supplement GAAP measures of performance against that of other peer companies using similar measures, especially companies that are private.
+We also use Adjusted EBITDAS to supplement GAAP measures of performance of evaluate this non-GAAP measure on the same basis as we use to evaluate our operating results.